sevidmusic/Roady/README.md

 App Packages can be created via `dsh --new AppPackage [APP_NAME] [PATH_TO_APP_PACKAGE] [DOMAIN]`.

+Note: Do not include the name of the new App Package in the `[PATH_TO_APP_PACKAGE]` parameter, only specify the path to the directory where the new App Package will be created.
+The name of the App Package's directory will be `[APP_NAME]`.

 Note: A default domain to run the App on can optionally be specified via the third `[DOMAIN]` parameter.
 If the `[DOMAIN]` parameter is not specified the default domain will be `http://localhost:8080`